Reliable source of income

 The oldest asset in JLEN’s portfolio is the Moel Moelgan wind farm in Llanrwst, Wales and its subsidy will start to fall away in 2027 (part of the wind farm was commissioned in January 2003 and a much larger extension was commissioned in October 2008).

 The weighted average length of remaining subsidies across JLEN’s wind portfolio is around 13.8 years.
 For those solar projects that attract subsidies under the ROC scheme, it is about 14 years.
-JLEN has some solar projects that are subject to the feed-in tariff (FIT) regime and the subsidies on these projects range between 20 and 25 years from the date of commissioning.
+JLEN has some solar projects that are subject to the FIT regime and the subsidies on these projects range between 20 and 25 years from the date of commissioning.
 The rooftop solar portfolio has a range of commissioning dates but the other three still have about 16.8 years of subsidy still to come on average.

 Power price assumptions are a significant component of the valuation model.
 For the first two years from the valuation date, Foresight uses market rates to forecast prices, where fixed price arrangements are not in place.
 For periods beyond two years, it uses long-term forecasts supplied by external consultants as adjusted for project-specific arrangements.